Skip to main content

 • Execution: A worker thread manages the execution of threads, ensuring that the number of concurrent threads does not exceed the specified pool_size.
 Threads are automatically removed from the pool upon completion.

-• Non-Sequential Execution: Tasks are executed as soon as resources are available, without guaranteeing any particular order, making it ideal for tasks that do not depend on each other.
+• Non-Sequential Execution: Tasks are executed as soon as resources are available — task order is not guaranteed.

-• Automatic Cleanup: Completed threads are automatically removed from the pool, freeing up resources for new tasks.
+• Automatic Cleanup: Threads are automatically removed from the pool after completion.

 from TPool import WildPool